wp-plugins/pta-member-directory/readme.txt

 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7U6S4U46CKYPJ
 Tags: Staff,Members,Directory,Contact Form
 Requires at least: 3.3
-Tested up to: 4.2.1
+Tested up to: 4.2.4
-Stable tag: 1.6.6
+Stable tag: 1.6.7

 Create and display a member/staff directory and contact form.
 Sortable list of staff by position/title.
 Spambot protected contact form.
 Many options.

 == Description ==

 **PLEASE DO NOT USE THE SUPPORT FORUM FOR FEATURE REQUESTS!!**
-You may submit and vote for new features here: https://stephensherrardplugins.com/support/forum/feature-requests/
+You may submit new features here: https://stephensherrardplugins.com/support/forum/feature-requests/

 This plugin lets you create a custom member (or staff) directory, along with an associated contact form, for your organization.
 Create as many positions and members (staff) as you like.
 Each person can have multiple positions, and each position can have multiple members (staff).